-Student Senate provides one channel of communication through which the administration of the college and students may discuss academic topics.
-Members sit on many college committees where they provide student perspective and student feedback to the administration.
+Waubonsee's Student Senate is a channel of communication for students to discuss topics of interest with the administration.
+Members of the Student Senate sit on many college committees, enabling them to provide student perspective and feedback.
 Student Senate is governed by a constitution approved by vote of the student body.
-The senate is comprised of 12 students.
-The senate president and eleven senators are elected in the spring.
+The senate is comprised of 12 students, a president and eleven senators.
+Student elections are held in the fall and spring semesters.
 The senate has open meetings and all students are invited to attend.
 Students are encouraged to share their ideas, problems and suggestions by using senate mailboxes in the Student Life Office, STC 126.